Autostronomy/AutoProf/README.md

 #### Batch Forced Photometry

 You may be able to guess at this point.
-To run forced photometry in batch mode, start with a single image forced photometry config file and convert single values into lists wherever necessary
+To run forced photometry in batch mode, start with a single image forced photometry config file and convert single values into lists wherever necessary.

 ### List Of AutoProf Arguments